VR51/GitBuilder/README.md

 ## gitbuildfile Support

 GitBuilder supports a custom build configuration file called `gitbuildfile`.
-If this file is found in the root of a repository, it will override the auto-detection process and use the specified build configuration.
+If this file is found in the root of a repository, you will be prompted whether to use the build configuration from the file or skip it and use existing/auto-detected settings.

 ### Gitbuildfiles Directory